Back to all

 Does electrolysis work on facial hair?

-Yes, electrolysis is effective on facial hair.
-It is capable of treating all hair types and colors, including light or fine hair that might not respond as well to laser treatments.
+Yes, electrolysis is effective for treating facial hair.
+It can treat all hair types and colors, including light or fine hair that might not respond as well to laser treatments.
 Electrolysis can be particularly beneficial for small areas like the upper lip, chin, and eyebrows.